- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 ), and more than 36,000 towns, cities, and villages: each of those subdivisions has its own responsibilities and control over its budget.
 By an ironic twist of fate, until recently, while the President and National Assembly were conservative, most big cities, 60% of the Departments and 92%

 of the Regions were left-wing ruled.
 This, of course, created more tension between the state and the local collectivities.
-Since October 2011, the Senate also has a left-wing majority, for the first time in the Fifth Republic.
-And as of the June 2012 elections, the Socialist Party and their allies have gained an absolute majority in the National Assembly, which means the PS now controls all the institutions.
+In October 2011, the left also gained a majority in Senate, for the first time in the Fifth Republic, but lost it in 2014.
+And as of the June 2012 elections, the Socialist Party and their allies have gained an absolute majority in the National Assembly.

-Currently, the main parties of French politics are (from left to right) note
+Currently, the main parties of French politics − at least those you are likely to hear or read about in the media − are (from left to right) note

 - Their candidate for the 2012 presidential election was Nathalie Arthaud (economy and management teacher).
 She scored 0.5%.

-- Their candidate for 2012 was Philippe Poutou (worker in a car factory).
+- Their candidate for 2012 was Philippe Poutou (worker and union leader in a car factory).
 He scored 1.5%.

 - Front De Gauche (FdG, Left Front): A gathering of several radical left-wing parties engaged in 2009.
-It includes the French Communist Party (PCF) led by Pierre Laurent, which was nearly dead after its disastrous score in 2007 (2%); the Left Party (PG) founded in 2008 by Jean-Luc Mélenchon who slammed the PS's door because of its more and more right-wing orientations; the Unitary Left (GU) led by Christian Picquet, a scission from the NPA (which refuses to join the Left Front); and six other small formations.
+It includes the French Communist Party (PCF) led by Pierre Laurent, which was nearly dead after its disastrous score in 2007 (2%); the Left Party (PG) founded in 2008 by Jean-Luc Mélenchon who slammed the PS's door because of its increasingly right-wing orientations; the Unitary Left (GU) led by Christian Picquet, a scission from the NPA (which didn't join the Left Front); and six other small formations − four of which recently fused to form the party "Ensemble" (Together) and have more weight within the Front.
 The Left Front calls for a Constituency Assembly and a Sixth Republic, as well as a maximum income.
 Their ideas are mostly similar to the NPA, except they promote change through both popular involvement and elections.
 Lately they have started to promote the idea of "eco-socialism", a vision of socialism that feeds on ecological reflexion.
+While they had called to vote for Hollande (or rather, against Sarkozy) in the second round of the 2012 election and initially were in a kind of "let's see how he will do" posture, they are now in a clear-cut opposition to his government.

 - Their candidate for 2012 was Jean-Luc Mélenchon (Member of European Parliament).
 He scored 11%.

 - Europe-Écologie/Les Verts (EELV, Europe-Ecology/The Greens): A fusion between the old Green party and a more recent party led by Daniel Cohn-Bendit, a famous figure of the May 68 protests who is now more of a centrist.
-Currently, the party is led by Pascal Durand.
+Currently, the party is led by Émanuelle Cosse.
 The political spectrum within the alliance is quite large, from de-growth activists to centrist liberals.
 Thus, the political line of the party is rather blurry, but mostly on the center-left.
-During the 2012 election, they forged an agreement with the Socialist Party and now participate in their government.
+During the 2012 election, they forged an agreement with the Socialist Party and participated in their government until April 2014.
+The party's ministers had said in 2013 that they would leave the government should the ostensibly rightwing(and then minister of the interior) Manuel Valls become prime minister.
+Which is exactly what happened after the 2014 city council elections.

 - Their candidate for 2012 was Éva Joly (a former Franco-Norwegian examining judge).
 She scored 2.5%.

 - Parti Socialiste (PS): The party currently in power, once a left-wing party, created in 1969. note Although it implemented a few acclaimed social reforms while in power (like the death penalty abolition, the Minimum Income of Insertion, the Tax on Large Fortunes or the 35 hours working week), since the mid-80s, its economic views have progressively switched to the right, making it some kind of French Democratic Party.
 So it's now "socialist" in name only.
-Currently led by Harlem Désir… or by God only knows who.
+Now led by Jean-Christophe Cambadélis… or by God only knows who.

 - Their candidate for 2012 was François Hollande (deputy of the Corrèze department).
 He scored 28% in the first round and won the second round with 51,5%.

-- Mouvement Démocrate (MoDem): the main centrist party, founded by the former lead of the Union for French Democracy (UDF), François Bayrou (deputy of Pyrénées-Atlantique at the time).
+- Mouvement Démocrate (MoDem): the main centrist party, founded by the former lead of the Union for French Democracy (UDF), François Bayrou (deputy of Pyrénées-Atlantique at the time and now mayor of Pau).
 Economically mildly liberal, it created a surprise in 2007 with a score of 18,5%, but nothing ensued from it.
-Bayrou explicitly cites the American Democrats as an inspiration (hard to believe, we know, but the "neither socialist nor conservative" thing is actually kind of appealing to some in France), and actually tried to call his party Parti démocratique, but learned that some dinky party nobody had ever heard of already had the name.
+Bayrou explicitly cites the American Democrats as an inspiration (hard to believe, we know, but the "neither socialist nor conservative" thing is actually kind of appealing to some in France), and actually tried to call his party Parti démocrate, but learned that some dinky party nobody had ever heard of already had the name, which apparently pissed Bayrou off to no end.

 - Their candidate for 2012 was François Bayrou once more.
 He scored 9.5%.

-- Union des Démocrates Indépendants (UDI): A new party created after the 2012 elections by Jean-Louis Borloo (a former minister of Nicolas Sarkozy), to try and unite the "centrist wing" after Bayrou seemingly failed to do so.
+- Union des Démocrates et Indépendants (UDI): A new party created after the 2012 elections by Jean-Louis Borloo (a former minister of Nicolas Sarkozy) and member of the Radical Party, to try and unite the "centrist wing" after Bayrou seemingly failed to do so.
 They have some deputies, so time will tell if they manage to gather a solid electorate.
+Notable members/supporters include former President Valéry Giscard-d'Estaing and Simone Veil, Auschwitz survivor and minister of health under Giscard who legalised abortion back in The Seventies.
+As of January 2014 they've entered into an alliance of sorts with Bayrou for the nationwide city council elections and European elections, so basically it looks like the UDI is going to be roughly exactly what the UDF had been pre-2002.
+Well that was useful.

-- Debout la République (DLR, Stand Up Republic): Formerly a trend within the UMP, led by Nicolas Dupont-Aignan, it seceded and became an independent party in 2007, to represent the Gaullist right-wing.
-They defend a Keynesian capitalism against a deregulated, financial one, as well as a confederal model for The European Union.
+- Debout la République (DLR, "Rise Up, Republic!"): Formerly a current within the UMP, led by Nicolas Dupont-Aignan, it seceded and became an independent party in 2007, to represent the nominally Gaullist right-wing.
+They promote a Keynesian flavour of capitalism rather than what they perceive as the deregulated, neo-liberal capitalism of the EU, as well as a confederal model for The European Union.
+Critical of the European Commission for being unelected.
 They also promote the Euro as a common reference currency (with national currencies in parallel) rather than a single currency.

 - Their candidate for 2012 was Nicolas Dupont-Aignan (Deputy of the Essone department).
 He scored 2%.

-- Union pour un Mouvement Populaire (UMP, Union for a Popular Movement): Founded in 2002 by Jacques Chirac and Alain Juppé, it's actually a gathering of several right-wing parties but is basically the successor of the former Rally For Republic (RPR). note Known for its neoliberal economic views and its harsh positions on immigration and insecurity (even more so after Nicolas Sarkozy took the lead and wanted to attract far-right voters).
-If the PS is the Democratic Party, they are the Republicans.
-Currently led by both Jean-François Copé and François Fillon, since the former won the internal election with a ridiculously tight margin but the latter refused to acknowledge his defeat, both sides accusing the other of frauds.
+- Union pour un Mouvement Populaire (UMP, Union for a Popular Movement): Founded in 2002 by Jacques Chirac and Alain Juppé, it's actually a gathering of several right-wing parties but is basically the successor of the former Rally For Republic (RPR). note Known for its neoliberal economic views and its harsh positions on immigration and insecurity (even more so after Nicolas Sarkozy took the lead and wanted to attract far-right voters, although ostensibly so as to draw said voters away from the National Front).
+As the successor of the RPR, it's basically the Republican Party to the PS's Democratic Party.
+It was led by both Jean-François Copé and François Fillon after the former won the internal election with a ridiculously tight margin but the latter refused to acknowledge his defeat, both sides accusing the other of fraud.
 So they had to reach a compromise.
+The consensus among French people is that both probably did cheat, and so both are immensely unpopular.
+In November 2014, a new internal election was held, and, guess who, Nicolas Sarkozy was comfortably elected president of the party.

 - Their candidate for 2012 was the outgoing president, Nicolas Sarkozy.
 He scored 27% in the first round but was beaten in the second round with 48,5%.